 There’s more information about the different types of Meadowmat here https://www.meadowmat.com/meadowmat-varieties

 Caring for Meadowmat

 It’s easy to care for Meadowmat.
 It almost looks after itself provided it’s been installed onto low fertility soil and has the right amount of sunlight.
 All you need to do is let it grow and do its own thing between December and July.
 In late summer, it will need to be cut back hard.
 Take all the vegetation away and let the plants recover.
 They may need another trim in October if the grasses are getting a bit too strong.
 But that’s it.
 No feeding, no spraying, nothing.
 It’s easy.

 Some more Meadowmat projects to inspire you

-This cycle and bin store is quite close to Teddington Lock in London.
+This cycle and bin store are quite close to Teddington Lock in London.
 It was created by Outdoor Space Architects and has been underplanted with spring flowering bulbs for extra interest

 Traditional Meadowmat in all it’s glory in St James’s Park London

 Cambridgeshire garden by X-scapes design.
 Meadowmat is part of the informal planting beyond the lawn and in front of a natural pond